dotkom/notifier/README.md

 This is a Chrome extension for the student organisation Online at NTNU, see http://online.ntnu.no

-I (Michael Johansen) made this extension as part of my application for dotKom, although mostly for fun.

 Features

 - Notifies about news from Online